 The Australian caesarean section rates have continued to rise and remains among one of the highest in the world, even though the World Health Organisation (WHO) recommends that the caesarean rate should not be higher than 15%.

-In 2013 the Australian Institute of Health and Welfare (AIHW) released the latest statistics, which showed that 33% of Australian women gave birth by caesarean section compared to 25.4% in 2001.
+In 2022, the Australian Institute of Health and Welfare (AIHW) released the latest statistics (which are always a couple of years behind), which showed that 37% of Australian women gave birth by caesarean section in 2020 compared to 25.4% in 2001.

 We know that this figure may have increased dramatically after a study was released by Professor Hannah Dahlen that the private sector was a significant contributor to these increasing statistics.